A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

+\textbf{Bug/Defect Prediction.} In the past few years, defect prediction is the most extensive and active research topic in software maintenance.
+According to different granularities, these studies can be further classified into two categories: file-level and commit-level (also known as \textbf{Just-In-Time (JIT)}) defect prediction.
 File-level defect prediction techniques often employ a set of hand-crafted feature metrics extracted from a software product to construct the classification model.
-These software metrics are easy for researchers and participants to understand and use, and give a vivid description of the software's running state.
-Although non-linear algorithms like neural networks have achieved promising prediction performance compared to traditional tree or rule-based models, they are hard to provide both accurate and explainable prediction results.
-Yang et al. \cite{DBLP:conf/wcre/YangZZZX23} proposed a weighted association rule based on the contribution degree of features to optimize the process of rule generation, ranking, pruning, and prediction.
-In terms of explainability, such a weighted ensemble model incorporating multiple rules helped to improve the quality and multiplicity of the rule set.
+For instance, Yang et al. \cite{DBLP:conf/wcre/YangZZZX23} proposed a weighted association rule based on the contribution degree of features to optimize the process of rule generation, ranking, pruning, and prediction.
 In addition, some studies directly adopt source code (e.g., code tokens) as meaningful semantic units for defect prediction.
 Wattanakriengkrai et al. \cite{DBLP:journals/tse/Wattanakriengkrai22} formalized defect explanation as a line-level prediction task, and used the model-agnostic technique LIME \cite{LIME} to identify risky code tokens in predicted defective files.
-A comparative evaluation across 32 releases of nine software systems showed that leveraging a model-agnostic technique can effectively identify and rank defective lines that contain common defects while requiring a smaller amount of inspection effort and a manageable computation cost.

 By contrast, JIT defect prediction task aims to help developers prioritize their limited energy and resources on the most risky commits that are most likely to introduce defects.
 Zheng et al. \cite{DBLP:journals/jss/ZhengSCD22} trained a random forest classifier based on six open-sourced projects as a JIT defect prediction model, and adopted LIME to identify crucial features.
 The evaluation experiments showed that the classifier trained on the five most important features of each project could achieve 96\% of the original prediction accuracy.
-Similarly, Pornprasit et al. \cite{Pyexplainer} leveraged the crossover and mutation operations to randomly generate synthetic neighbors around the to-be-explained instance based on the actual characteristics of defect-introducing commits, and built a local rule-based regression model to explain the interactions between defect-introducing features.
+Similarly, Pornprasit et al. \cite{Pyexplainer} randomly generated synthetic neighbors around the to-be-explained instance based on the actual characteristics of defect-introducing commits, and built a local rule-based regression model to explain the interactions between defect-introducing features.